-In 2024, Madeline Edgar won the annual RIAS/UCR “Sustainable Freedoms” Essay Prize for her eye-opening and thought-provoking paper “Constructing Deadline Nature at the US-Mexico Border.”
+In 2024, Madeline Edgar won the annual RIAS/UCR “Sustainable Freedoms” Essay Prize for her eye-opening and thought-provoking paper “Constructing Deadly Nature at the US-Mexico Border.”
 Her prize was awarded (by video call) before the presentation of our annual RIAS Environmental History lecture.

 Madeline’s paper analyzes the development of US immigration and border control policy that specifically and deliberately weaponizes the harsh environment of the American southwest, in an attempt to discourage illegal border crossings.
 Policies that drive undocumented migrants away from “organized” and well-manned border checkpoints and funnel them into the deadliest and harshest parts of the region, where mortality rates are strikingly high, along the “Devil’s Highway”—paths that crisscross a desert that has claimed the lives of thousands.
 Madeline’s essay not only outlines the weaponization of the environment against migrants in the U.S.-Mexico borderlands, but also explores how such policies are normalized and excused in the American consciousness and in American politics.